CISSP certification – The ultimate guide [updated 2021]

 For those who do not have the required work experience, it is possible to become an associate of (ISC)².
 To do this, you’ll need to pass the CISSP exam, and then work as a security professional.
 You have six years from the date that you pass the exam to earn your full CISSP credential.
 If you are unable to do so during that time, you will need to retake the exam once more after you have completed at least five years of work.

 After passing the exam, you’ll have access to ongoing training options, as well as other benefits.
-You will need to maintain your status, though, which will require that you earn 15 CPE (continuing professional education) credits every year and pay a $35 annual fee.
+You will need to maintain your status, though, which will require that you earn 40 CPE (continuing professional education) credits annually to meet 120 for a three-year total requirement.

-During this time, you will need to work toward your full CISSP certification and start the endorsement process, which will ultimately turn your associate certificate into a CISSP certificate.
+During this time, you will need to work toward your full CISSP certification and start the endorsement process, which will ultimately turn your associate certificate into a CISSP.

 The process looks like this:

-- Choose your certification preference (CISSP in this case).
+- Choose your certification (CISSP in this case).

 - Schedule the exam and agree to the code of ethics.